tarantool/doc/doc/reference/reference_lua/msgpack.rst

 Tarantool makes heavy internal use of MsgPack because tuples in Tarantool are :ref:`stored <index-box_lua-vs-msgpack>` as MsgPack arrays.

-Besides, starting from version 2.10.1, the ``msgpack`` module enables creating a specific userdata Lua object, a MsgPack object.
+Besides, starting from version 2.10.1, the ``msgpack`` module enables creating a specific userdata Lua object---MsgPack object.
-A MsgPack object stores arbitrary MsgPack data, and can be created from :ref:`any Lua object <msgpack-object>` including another MsgPack object and from a :ref:`raw MsgPack string <msgpack-object-from-raw>`.
+The MsgPack object stores arbitrary MsgPack data, and can be created from :ref:`any Lua object <msgpack-object>` including another MsgPack object and from a :ref:`raw MsgPack string <msgpack-object-from-raw>`.
 The MsgPack object has its own set of :ref:`methods <msgpack-object-methods>` and :ref:`iterators <msgpack-object-iterator-methods>`.

 ===============================================================================